This section describes some strategies for cancelling or withdrawing from a car sale contract.

 However, the credit provider may not be liable in certain circumstances (see s 129(2)).

-If the trader arranged the finance or referred you to the lender (as part of an arrangement between the trader and the lender), and you rescind or (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. your obligations under the sale contract, you can also rescind the finance contract.
+If the trader arranged the finance or referred you to the lender (as part of an arrangement between the trader and the lender), and you rescind or discharge your obligations under the sale contract, you can also rescind the finance contract.
 Any mortgage or guarantee related to the finance contract will be terminated too (s 135).

 If a car sale contract is cancelled during the cooling-off period under section 43 of the MCT Act, any finance contract related to the car contract is not automatically terminated (ss 43(6), 43A).
-However, upon cancellation, the seller must return to a lender any money received By authority of, or in accordance with, or as directed by, some court order or legislation. a A contract relating to the giving of credit. (s 43(4)).
+However, upon cancellation, the seller must return to a lender any money received pursuant to a credit contract (s 43(4)).
 The purchaser should contact the lender directly to ensure that the refund has been paid to the credit account and ask whether any further payments are needed to terminate the credit contract (the purchaser may be liable to pay fees or charges that have already been incurred under the credit contract).

 Other useful provisions are sections 39 and 40 of the Consumer Credit (Victoria) Act 1995 (Vic).
 These provide that a finance contract and any mortgage in relation to that contract are unenforceable if the annual percentage rate of the contract exceeds 48 per cent.
 In this case, the purchaser may be able to keep the car but not have to make payments on the finance contract.
 If the annual percentage rate exceeds 30 per cent, the mortgage is void.